TradeIQ Capital logoTradeIQ Capital

 Minimum trading or active days example

-A 2 Step challenge requires five trading days per stage, while the 1 Step path requires six active days.
+A 2 Step challenge requires five trading days per stage.
+The F&O 1 Step path requires five active days, while the Stocks 1 Step path requires seven active days.
 Reaching a performance target early does not remove the minimum-day requirement.

 Minimum trade holding time example